 Humayra received her M.D. degree from Bangladesh.
 Her research interest lies in environmental microbiology, especially that in extreme environments.

 Hugo was born in Mexico.
 He completed a B.S. in Microbiology and an M.S. in Chemistry at UTEP.
-Hugo also had experience teaching Chemistry and Microbiology courses at the college level for 5 years.
-Hugo have a strong drive for environmental remediation and wish to use his background to help solve some of the complex environmental problems that we face today.
-Hugo will work on the roles of anoxygenic photosynthetic bacteria in a range of environments as well as on their interactions with associated sulfide minerals.
+Hugo is mostivated to use his multidisciplinary background to help solve some of the complex environmental problems that we face today.
+Hugo's work focuses on the roles of anoxygenic photosynthetic bacteria in a range of environments as well as on their interactions with associated sulfide nanominerals.

 Born and raised in Mexico, Ezequiel moved to the United States just in time for high school, where his passion for the earth sciences flourished.
-He is working on capturing the transformation of biogenic versus abiogenic iron-sulfide nanoparticles in their aqueous environments.
+Ezequiel's work focused on capturing the transformation of biogenic versus abiogenic iron-sulfide nanoparticles in anoxic low-temperature aqueous environments.

-Jason worked on analyzing the mineralogical compositions of samples obtained from the White Sands.
+Jason worked on analyzing the mineralogical compositions of samples obtained from the White Sands using XRD and SEM.